 - Quizzes will be given periodically throughout the quarter.
 Each quiz will correspond to several related sections from the textbook.
 (See the tentative schedule for details.)
 The exact day will be announced 2 days in advance.
-There are no make-ups for missed quizzes.
-Some quizzes will require you to work in teams of two, and you may be required to switch partners for different quizzes, so you should find a study group and begin studying together starting the first day. - There will be at least 240 total points available across all quizzes combined.
-So, you can miss or do very badly on one quiz without impact to your grade.
+There are no make-ups for missed quizzes. - There will be at least 150 total points available across all quizzes combined.
+So, you can miss or do very badly on one quiz without impact to your grade. - Quizzes will cover sections up to and including 2 days before the quiz.
+If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the quizzes. - Some quizzes may be non-calculator, so you will be required to perform basic arithmetic, and know special trigonometric, inverses trigonometric, and radical values on your own.